huanglii/threelibre/docs/Threebox.md

 By Threebox design `.boundingBox` is hidden for [`THREE.Raycaster`](https://threejs.org/docs/#api/en/core/Raycaster) even when it's visible for the camera.

 *TODO: In next versions of Threebox, this object material will be configurable.
-In this versiÃ³n still predefined in Objects.prototype*
+In this versión still predefined in Objects.prototype*

 <br>